-The local rebinding property is provided by an extension mechanism in which extensions are visible by and see former definitions of the code.
-A change defined by some class extensions can invoke the former definitions, and former definitions can invoke the new extensions.
+The local rebinding property is provided by an extension mechanism that enables extensions and former definitions of the code to be visible to each other.
+A change introduced by a class extension can invoke the former definitions, and former definitions can also invoke the new extension.

-A module system offers a local rebinding property if within an import statement a fix operator is not applied on the module from which a class is imported.
-The effect of this fixpoint is to make the imported class use definitions of the importer module.
+A module system offers a local rebinding property if within an import statement a fix operator is not applied to the module from which a class is imported.
+The effect of this fixpoint is to make the imported class see definitions of the importing module.
 In the studied module systems, gbeta, classboxes, and MixJuice have the local rebinding property but not selector namespaces.